Edugate/Jagger/README.md

-rr3
+Jagger
 ===

-ResourceRegistry3
+Jagger
 -
-ResourceRegistry3 is developed by HEAnet.
+Jagger (ResourceRegistry3) is developed by HEAnet.
 It allows to manage informations about Federations and their members (Service and Identity Providers).